HSF/hsf.github.io/organization/_posts/2017/2017-11-15-packaging.md

   * Suggested that implementing a GUI to track which recipes were used would be useful
   * Comment that containers could help to define a runtime environment.
   * Additional discussion mentioned issue of "one container per release" leading to duplication.
-Possiblility to mount local or other container filesystem in container might mitigate this.
+Possibility to mount local or other container filesystem in container might mitigate this.
   * Question on how to handle Debug symbols in a package stack.
 Comment that traditionally there's a separate stack of Debug packages, but does duplicate things.
 Should